 Insurance: your company may charge a different rate for short term rental property

-Taxes: check to see if your city or state charge lodging, sales tax, and any short term rental fees or licenses.
+Taxes: check to see if your city or state charges lodging, sales tax, and any short-term rental fees or licenses.

 Utilities: estimate high as vacationers will run A/C or heat less efficiently.

 Property management services: if you are not managing the property yourself, budget 20-30% for the typical management companies charge between 10% and 15% for long-term rentals and between 20% and 25% short-term.
 These figures can be higher or lower, depending on your location in the country.

 Listing and marketing expenses: include photography, listing fees if you use a service such as VRBO, printing costs, sign costs, credit card fees.

 Cancellations and vacancies: estimate high vacancy rates as it takes a few years to build up repeat clientele.

 Supplies: are you supplying toilet paper, coffee, paper towels?
 Things like linens and cleaning supplies can add up quickly.